faceyspacey/jest-storybook-facade/README.md

 ## How It Works

 * In Storybook land, globals for `describe`, `it`, `expect`, etc are created by the `storybook-facade.js` file you import.
 The
 Jest environment is essentially mirrored.
+Under the hood, it creates your stories and spec tests using the `specifications` addon.

 * In Jest land, a few minor tweaks are made by `jest-facade.js`: For one, you can now return react elements without penality (typically undefined or a promise is expected as the return).
 In addition, `describe`, `it`, `jest`, etc, you have one more global: `storybook`.